Skip to contents

 Why This Protection Matters

-Without index columns, your experiment() object would lose its ability to:
+Without index columns, an experiment() object would lose its ability to:

-glyexp provides dplyr-style equivalents for all your favorite data manipulation functions.
-Each function comes in both _obs() and _var() flavors, and all automatically maintain matrix synchronization.
+glyexp provides dplyr-style equivalents for common data manipulation functions.
+Each function comes in both _obs() and _var() variants, and all automatically maintain matrix synchronization.

 Core Data Manipulation Functions